Mé Aktsom: Political and military activities

 In 734 a pillar engraved with the treaty was erected, and although it was apparently torn down soon after, envoys travelled regularly between the Lhasa and Chang'an for the next fifteen years.

 In 736 Tibet again attacked Bru-sha (Gilgit), and the ruler came to Tibet to pay homage.
 Later that year the Chinese also attacked Bru-sha, but in 740 the Tibetan princess Khri-ma-lod married the ruler of Bru-sha.

 In 738 the 'Nine Loops of the Huang Ho', which had been given to Tibet as part of a dowry, were retaken by the Chinese.

 In 740, the Chinese also regained control of the key fortress at Anrong, just north of Chengdu, which the Tibetans had held for over sixty years.
 In 742 the Chinese also managed to recapture the formidable fortress of Shipu, near the border in the Red Hills.

 In 747 the Chinese, under the command of general Gao Xianzhi (of Goguryeo descent), fought the Tibetans and forced them to leave the region.

 In 750, the king of the White Mywa, who formed part of 'Jang (Nanzhao), launched the Tianbao War against Chinese rule and submitted to the king of Tibet.

 In 751 The Tibetans again sent troops north of the Jaxartes River (Syr Darya) and helped the Arabs and Qarluq Turks defeat the Chinese at Talas.
 This decisive battle ended Tang's power in the west.

 Also in 751, Kag-la-bon (r.
-748–779), the ruler of 'Jang (Nanzhao) in Yunnan, came to pay his respects to Mes-ag-tshoms.
-In 753 Mes-ag-tshoms sent him a golden diplomatic seal and in 754 and 756, Tibetan armies were sent to help the Nanzhao fight off the Chinese.
+748–779), the ruler of 'Jang (Nanzhao) in Yunnan, came to pay his respects to Mé-Aktsom.
+In 753 Mé-Aktsom sent him a golden diplomatic seal and in 754 and 756, Tibetan armies were sent to help the Nanzhao fight off the Chinese.

 Relations with Nepal

-Just prior to Mes-ag-tshoms' accession, in 703, the Tang Annals record that, "the subject countries in the south, such as Nepal and others, all revolted."
-The rebellion was put down quickly as the Tibetan Annals state that in 705, "the scion prince was crowned king and the grandmother Khri-ma-lod died at Drong"; that some rebels were put to death, and that "at Pong lag-rang, the elder prince was deposed from the throne" Mes-ag-tshoms spent the summers of 707–712, 718, 719, 722 and 723 in Bal.
+Just prior to Mé-Aktsom's accession, in 703, the Tang Annals record that, "the subject countries in the south, such as Nepal and others, all revolted."
+The rebellion was put down quickly as the Tibetan Annals state that in 705, "the scion prince was crowned king and the grandmother Khri-ma-lod died at Drong"; that some rebels were put to death, and that "at Pong lag-rang, the elder prince was deposed from the throne" Mé-Aktsom spent the summers of 707–712, 718, 719, 722 and 723 in Bal.

 Support for Buddhism

 The inscription on the Skar-cung pillar, erected during the reign of Sadnalegs (reigned c.
-800–815) states that, during the reign of Meg-ag-tshoms, "shrines of the Three Jewels were established by building the temples at Kwa-cu and Mching-phu in Bragmar and so on".
+800–815) states that, during the reign of Mé-Aktsom, "shrines of the Three Jewels were established by building the temples at Kwa-cu and Mching-phu in Bragmar and so on".
 The temple at Kwa-chu was presumably built after the Tibetan sack of Guazhou in 727.
 However, the anti-Buddhist activities following the death of his Chinese wife, and some mention in the edicts of Trisong Detsen and his son Sadnalegs point to dissension and suppression of Buddhism - at least in the latter part of his reign.